 - Antiseptic wipes- for disinfecting wounds.

 Space-saving tip: Go through your first aid kit and toiletry kit and remove any duplicate items.
-For example, many first aid kits include tweezers, pain medication, throat lozenges, antacid, etc. You can remove whichever ones you don’t like.
+For example, many first aid kits include tweezers, pain medication, throat lozenges, antacids, etc. You can remove whichever ones you don’t like.
 There’s no need to carry two of the same thing.

-How to Pack Toiletries: Tips and Tricks
+How to Pack Toiletries in Your Carry On Luggage: Tips and Tricks

-Choose Multi-Use Products Wherever Possible
+1. Choose Multi-Use Products Wherever Possible

 A good first aid kit can achieve similar weight savings.
 You can fit all medications as well as tweezers, burn cream, and antibiotic ointment.
 You can skip these when putting together your toiletry kit.